-A centuries-old practice steeped in music, dance, and theatre
+A centuries-old practise steeped in music, dance, and theatre.

 Director: Dr. Nathan Hesselink